 If you are buying a new one, electrical appliances can often be handed in in-store or taken away for recycling by your retailer.
-You can also have them collected by the council by booking a bulky waste collection, or take them to a Household Recycling Centre.
-Small electrical appliances can be recycled at:
+You can also have large appliances like washing machines collected by booking our bulky waste collection, or take them to a Household Recycling Centre.
+Small electrical appliances like toasters can be recycled at:

 - Household Recycling Centres

 - John Lewis in-store